satra/NiPyPe-Paper/nipype_paper.rst

 geographically distributed user and developer base makes NiPyPe a flexible project that takes into account needs of many scientists.

-Improving openness and transparency, and reproducibility of research has been a goal of NiPyPe since its inception.
+Improving openness, transparency, and reproducibility of research has been a goal of NiPyPe since its inception.
 A Workflow definition is, in principle, sufficient to reproduce the analysis.
 Since it was used to actually analyze the data it is more detailed and accurate than a